sourcecrypto/sourcecrypto.github.io/toml/readme.md

 >* **I made "Link" a bracketed ["array"] so that sometimes a supporting link can be included. occasionally this will be helpful.**
 >* **Also, all entries have to have the same fields and format**
 >* **If you use \n for a newline, you can't actually use a newline, the open " and closing " must be on the same line**
->* **Be careful any text copied from another site for a description doesn't have a " quotation mark.
-Change to ' or use an escape character \" in front of the quotation mark**
+>* **Be careful of quotation marks in text copied descriptions.
+Change to ' or use an escape character \\" in front of the quotation mark**
 >* **TOML is Case Sensitive.
 All the tags should be lower case.
 All the value names must always begin with a capital and be identical**

 <img src="http://i.imgur.com/1nmrAAu.png"/></br>
-The result of this process, once it's landed here on github ^^^
+The result of this process, once it's landed on github ^^^

-These files will have the same name as the discord channel `channel_name.toml`
+### Our current plan for completing population of toml files is broken down as follows:

-Generally speaking, all of the files sitting in this directory are incomplete.
-Once complete they are getting organized into their folders.
+\* note: if you're volunteering to help I will be happy even if you follow your own system for completing the work.
+This is the best system that I could to come up with.

-### I'd like to see this project progress in the following stages:
+1. First get the history of every channel into individual files [on github](https://github.com/infominer33/crypto-library/).

-\* note: if you're volunteering to help I won't try to micromanage you. progress is wonderful :)
+   - simply copy\paste

-1. It would be awesome to start by get the entire server history into individual files for each channel.
+2. Clean up each of those files and begin creating the toml format like above, except only with the link field filled out, leaving the rest blank, but ready to be filled out (for the whole server).
-   - this can be a simple copy\paste affair
+   - a script could probably assist in this matter, but that's not my specialty
-2. Clean up those files and begin creating the toml format like above, except only with the link and the rest blank, but ready to be filled out (for the whole server)
+4. then filling out the description and tags and title for each, manually.
-3. then filling out the rest of the informations
+5. While the database is being prepared, developers are working on the web-application and a discord bot but there isn't much for them to work on without a sufficiently populated database.

-I put it in those steps because step 1 and 2 are the easiest, and if someone was willing to help they could do a great service by creating all of those files without dedicating a ridiculous amount of time on it.
+The work was ordered in those steps both to get the easiest most time consuming tasks out of the way first, and to give librarians more time to come up with a proceedure and organizaed thought around how they should be tagged.
+If you want to help by automating any part of that process would, it would be appreciated.

-Actually filling out the toml entries is tricky, and tagging is somewhat discressionary.
-I suppose I shall come up with more detailed instructions on tagging, eventually.
+* BTC 1GvkjHtiy9LUjVkStnEAXxjhcoS56aCokY

 **Thanks for all the help!!!**

-I will happily compensate anyone who makes significant contributions. --@infominer
+I will happily compensate anyone who makes significant contributions. —@infominer

 ---
 ## Completed Channels: